DDieterich/DTGen/trunk/src/README.txt

    -) Confirm SQL*Plus command line connection
       (sqlplus sys/password as sysdba)
 2) Install DTGen objects in database
-   -) Review and optionally edit "install.sql"
+   -) Review and optionally edit "sys_install.sql"
-      (Values for variables OWNERNAME, OWNERPASS, and TSPACE) -) Run the database installation script in SQL*Plus (sqlplus sys/password as sysdba @install)
+      (Values for variables OWNERNAME, OWNERPASS, and TSPACE) -) Run the database installation script in SQL*Plus (sqlplus sys/password as sysdba @sys_install)
-   -) Review the output in the install.LST file.
+   -) Review the output in the sys_install.LST file.
       (The output from a successful installation is below)
 3) Install DTGen application in APEX (optional)
    -) If APEX is not installed, install 4.0 or better.